saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 SETAUTH - Set the disc authentication type: "OFF", "PS1" or "PS2"

+SETBIOS - Set the bios patches type: "OFF", "PS1" or "PS2"

+SHUTDOWN - Shutdown all "ALL", Memory Module "MM", MMIOP "MMIOP"

 LOADIMG/UNLOADIMG - load and unload an image for theming

 ```*``` wildcard(s)

 ```?``` single character wildcard

+Found by running BM.ELF in PCSX2 and looking at memory.

+Need to test....

+GETDVDREG, EXECCMD, CC, ILLEGAL, CDSTOP, GETDVDREG, BGCOLOR, SETBACK, SETEXIT, LIBLOADED, DUMPIOP TOUCH, ADDMACRO, BOOT, DUMPIOP, LT, GT (less than greater than, already found LTE) and NEQC and EQUC (EQU, NEQ is equal not equal, so what is NEQC?)
+DISCONNECT, FINDPAD, FINDCTP1, EXECMD, STABLE, ERROR, COMPLETE, FAILED, BUSY

 #### Useful Tips